-Table 2-24.
+Table 2-47.
 Trade Route Status

 RouteStatus Description Throughput

 NST Normal Sea Trade 1-100%

 WAR Blocked by Warfare 10%

 BST Blockaded Sea Trade 50%

-LTH Land by Hostile Terrain 70%
+LTD Land by Dangerous Terrain 70%

-LTD Land by Difficult Terrain 80%
+LTH Land by Difficult Terrain 80%

 LTO Land by Open Terrain 85%

 LTR Land by Road 90%

 LTS Land across the Sahara 50%

 LTC Land along the Silk Route 30%

-INI Trade Under Interdict 50%

-The various Route Statuses' are set by the GM as per their assessment of the kind of route and the terrain over which it must travel. in the case of land trade.
+The various Route Statuses' are set by the GM as per their assessment of the kind of route and the terrain over which it must travel, in the case of land trade.

-- A Land by Open Terrain route is composed of a string of continuous cultivated or steppe land regions between the two capitals, with no ferry points used. - A Land Trade by Difficult Terrain route contains one or more wilderness or jungle regions, a type-one mountain range, or a ferry arrow. - A Land Trade by Dangerous Terrain route contains one or more desert or tundra regions, a type-two mountain range or a Hostile or Unsettled region. - A Blockaded Sea Trade Route is one that the Trade Route traced is Blockaded by a hostile fleet (see Section (7 2 4 7)) - A Trade Route is Blocked by Warfare if the two nations that had been trading (and had established a route) are now at war with one another. - A Trade Route is Under Interdict if a nation is trading with a partner of the same religion which is under Interdict from a Primate Authority of the same religion. - ◆ A Trade Route can be operated via Land by Road if the majority (75% or more) of the cities in each nation are connected by Royal Roads (see Section [6.1.5]) and the two nations share a Royal Road network that connects both Capitals.
+- ♦ A Land by Open Terrain route is composed of a string of continuous cultivated or steppe land regions between the two capitals, with no ferry points used. - A Land Trade by Difficult Terrain route contains one or more wilderness or jungle regions, a type-one mountain range, or a ferry arrow. - ♦ A Land Trade by Dangerous Terrain route contains one or more desert or tundra regions, a type-two mountain range or a Hostile or Unsettled region. - A Blockaded Sea Trade Route is one which the Trade Route traced is Blockaded by a hostile fleet (see Section [7.2.4.7]). - A Trade Route is Blocked by Warfare if the two nations that had been trading (and had established a route) are now at war with one another. - ♦ A Trade Route can be operated via Land by Road if the majority (75% or more) of the cities in each nation are connected by Royal Roads (see Section [6.1.5]) and the two nations share a Royal Road network which connects both Capitals. - A Trade Route can be operated via Land Across The Sahara if you can trace a caravan route via Oases (controlled either by your Nation or that are Uncontrolled by any Nation) to a land region in the other Nation.